braazaareer/writeup/reverse_engineering/Flare-On 11 Challenge 5/writeup.md

 ## Challenge Background

 - **Scenario:**
-  Our server at the FLARE Intergalactic HQ crashed.
-The download contains a single tar archive, and after extraction you get a partial Linux filesystem.
+  Our server in the FLARE Intergalactic HQ has crashed!
+Now criminals are trying to sell me my own data!!!
+Do your part, random internet hacker, to help FLARE out and tell us what data they stole!
+We used the best forensic preservation technique of just copying all the files on the system for you.

 - **Coredump Location:**
   The relevant coredump was found at: